 Step2: Attach the rack-mount bracket to each side of the Managed Switch with supplied screws attached to the package.
-Figure 2-1-30 shows how to attach brackets to one side of the Managed Switch.

-Figure 2-1-30: Attach Brackets to the Managed Switch
+Figure 2-1-42 shows how to attach brackets to one side of the Managed Switch.

 You must use the screws supplied with the mounting brackets.
 Damage caused to the parts by using incorrect screws would invalidate the warranty.